CasGan/CS-479-Reverse-Engineering/Modules/Week1.md

 ## Mitigations

 ## Evidence
 Opening the file with PeID outputed FSG 1.0 -> dulek/xt.
 By going through PeView the size of raw data is 0.
 The rest od the data sets seem off.
 A quick search leads us to seeing that FSG stands for Fast Small Good which can be used to pack.

+VirusTotal also sets off many flags.

 Running strings lets us see three words : KERNEL32.dll, LoadLibraryA, GetProcAddress.
 These libraries can also be found to be used in Dependency Walker.

 # Lab 1-4

 ## Executive Summary
+This file can be found to be malicious.
+It is probable that it is writing on a file.
+Seems to be aimed for Intel 386 or later procesessors and compatible processors.

 ## Indicators of Compromise
+MD5 625ac05fd47adc3c63700c3b30de79ab

 ## Mitigations

 ## Evidence
+PeID shows the file uses Microsoft Visual C++.
+VirusTotal sets off many flags and marks it as malicious.
+The date in VirusTotal and in PeView shows to be 2019/08/30,but was first seen in the wild in 2011/07/05.

+Strings shows three executables : \system32\wupdmgr.exe, \winup.exe, \system32\wupdmgrd.exe.
+The address http://www.practicalmalwareanalysis.com/updater.exe can also be seen.
+Among these are also many functions being called and dlls.
+  CloseHandle
+  OpenProcess
+  GetCurrentProcess
+  GetProcAddress
+  LoadLibraryA
+  WinExec
+  WriteFile
+  CreateFileA
+  ...
+  KERNEL32.dll
+  AdjustTokenPrivileges
+  LoopupPrivilegeValueA
+  OpenProcessToken
+  ADVAPI32.dll
+  MSVCRT.dll
+  sfc_0os.dll
+  ...
+ to list a few.